 The Takarazuka Revue had its first performance in 1914, when the company’s name was the Takarazuka Girls Opera Company (the Takarazuka Shojo Kageki-dan).
-The main works in early years were original operettas based on Japanese narratives such as Urashima-Taro (‘The Story of Urashima Taro’) and Kaguya-hime (‘The Tale of the Bamboo Cutter’), and Western stories about the historical figure, Cleopatra, as well as the opera Carmen.
+The main works in early years were original operettas based on Japanese narratives such as Urashima-Taro (‘The Story of Urashima Taro’), Shitakiri-Suzume (‘The tale of the Tongue-Cut Sparrow’) and Taketori-Monogatari(‘The Tale of the Bamboo Cutter’), and Western storiessuch as The Merchant of Venice, Cleopatra, Jehanne Darc, and The Arabian Nights.
 Ten years later, the company became popular enough to acquire the Takarazuka Grand Theater, one of the largest Japanese theatres with 3,000 seats.
 In 1927, the company staged Mon Paris (libretto and lyrics by Kishida Tatsuya, choreography by Shirai Tetsuzou, music by Takagi) Kazuo.
 This was the first work to introduce the revue format to Japan, and became the turning point of the company.
 Kishida, who visited Europe and the United States from 1926 to 1927 to study performance and staging conventions, reproduced the scenery of Paris and other foreign cities in a revue show format.
 The scale of Mon Paris – sixteen acts with no curtain, over 100 characters, and a presentation time of ninety minutes – far exceeded the scope of Takarazuka’s previous productions as well as other Western-style plays in Japan.
 After the success of this work, the company adopted the revue format.
 The group changed its name to the Takarazuka Revue Company in 1940.

-The popularity of the Takarazuka Revue increased after the company bought new theatres in Tokyo and other large cities, and divided the original group into five separate troupes, respectively called Flower, Moon, Snow, Star, and Special Course.
-In 1938, the Takarazuka Revue held its first performances abroad when it toured to Germany, Italy, Poland, the United States, Canada, China, and other countries.
+According to the growing popularity of the Takarazuka Revue, the company built new theatres in Tokyo and other large cities, increased the stage members and divided the original group into five separate troupes.
+Flower and Moontroupes were established in 1921, Snow was in 1924, Star was in 1998, and Special Course.
+In 1938, the Takarazuka Revue selected members toured to Germany, Italy, Poland, it was the first performance abroad.
+Today theTakarazuka Revue has performance abroad, the United States, United Kingdom ,Canada, France, Russia,China, and other countries.
 Not only the company’s popularity but also the stable capital and management by the Hankyu Railway Corporation contributed to the growth of the Takarazuka troupes.
 In 1960s, the gorgeous spectacles began to be seen as outdated and audiences decreased, but the company made a great hit and succeeded in reclaiming a new field with The Rose of Versailles (Berusaiyu no Bara, 1974), an adaptation of Riyoko Ikeda’s graphic novel for Japanese girls, which deals with the tragic love story of young sweethearts torn apart by the French Revolution.

 More recently, the Takarazuka not only performs original works written by the creative staff, but also stages adaptations of famous Western musicals, plays, films, or novels, including West Side Story, Elizabeth, Bonnie and Clyde and Casablanca, among others.
 All roles are still played by females, even though Kobayashi originally had envisioned that the Takarazuka would eventually become a mixed-gender musical-revue company.
 His wish was not realized because of strong opposition from audiences.